 - The need for self-disclosure if original agreements were not compliant;

-At Hendershot, Cannon & Hisey, P.C. our Health and Medical Law team counsels health care businesses and physicians on matters of regulatory compliance, and provides defense representation to mitigate potential blowback from pending enforcement actions.
+At Hendershot Cowart P.C. our Health and Medical Law team counsels health care businesses and physicians on matters of regulatory compliance, and provides defense representation to mitigate potential blowback from pending enforcement actions.
 If you have questions about the Stark Law, lease agreements, or other health care regulations, call (713) 909-7323 or contact us online to speak with a lawyer.
 We serve Houston, the state of Texas, and beyond.